 - Every day,… (2.
 SETUP)

 - Because of that,… (5.
 THRUST INTO 2)

 Since that happened,… (9.
 MIDPOINT)

 As a result of that,… (13.
 PLUNGE INTO 3)

 Until finally,… (17.
 CLIMAX)

-In a future post on rapid outlining techniques, I’ll show how the Story Spine can expand into the Bedtime Story, matching the Global Story Beats one for one.
+In another post on rapid outlining techniques, I’ll show how to expand the Story Spine into the Story Body, matching the Global Story Beats one for one.